 Extreme heat

-Heat kills more Australians than any natural disaster
+Heat kills more Australians than any other natural disaster

 • Extreme heat can affect anybody.